By Paul Taylor

 one day without it, and next to no hair at all.

 And leading up to this, perhaps, traumatic event, as you lose more and more hair, an ever-increasing amount of your scalp will show through your thinning hair.
-And that obviously means you’ll have to use more and more product to cover it up.
+And obviously that also means you’ll have to use more and more product to cover it up.

 So, clearly this idea will only "work" for so long: concealer products are not going to stop your hair loss.